dyphire/mpv-packaging/README.md

-# mpv-packaging
+# libmpv-autoupdate
-Used to package mpv build before publish
+A powershell script to auto update libmpv